docker-archive/classicswarm/docs/install-w-machine.md

 <!--[metadata]>
 +++
-title = "Get Started with Docker Swarm" description = "Swarm release notes" keywords = ["docker, swarm, clustering, discovery, release,  notes"] [menu.main] parent="smn_workw_swarm" weight=1
+title = " Install and Create a Docker Swarm" description = "Swarm release notes" keywords = ["docker, swarm, clustering, discovery, release,  notes"] [menu.main] parent="mn_install" weight=8
 +++
 <![end-metadata]-->

-# Get Started with Docker Swarm
+# Install and Create a Docker Swarm

-This page introduces you to Docker Swarm by teaching you how to create a swarm on your local machine using Docker Machine and VirtualBox.
-Once you have a feel for creating and interacting with a swarm, you can use what you learned to test deployment on a cloud provider or your own network.
+You use Docker Swarm to host and schedule a cluster of Docker containers.
+This section introduces you to Docker Swarm by teaching you how to create a swarm on your local machine using Docker Machine and VirtualBox.

 Remember, Docker Swarm is currently in BETA, so things are likely to change.
 We don't recommend you use it in production yet.

 ## Prerequisites

 Make sure your local system has VirtualBox installed.
-If you are using Mac OSX or Windows and have installed Docker, you should have VirtualBox already installed.
+If you are using Mac OS X or Windows and have installed Docker, you should have VirtualBox already installed.